-When people consider how they will act in the future, they want to act proactively and rationally-to sacrifice and to think long-term.
-But when the moment comes to act, people often fail to follow through with the original intention.
-This may be especially true for retirement saving because it is such a long-term goal.
-The tax filing moment may be an ideal time to introduce the concept of precommitment to those due a refund.
+When people consider how they will act in the future, they want to act proactively and rationally-to sacrifice and plan for the long term.
+But when the moment comes to act, people often fail to follow through with their original intentions.35 This may be especially true regarding retirement saving because people see it as such a long-term goal.
+The tax filing moment may be an ideal time to introduce the concept of precommitment: committing to a certain action, such as saving some percent of a refund, before being able to perform that action.
 The taxpayer knows what the refund will be but lacks access to that money and may be persuaded to commit some of it to savings.

-I launched the Refund to Savings Initiative, a collaboration of the Center for Social Development, Duke University, and Intuit, with the goal of testing large-scale tax-time saving concepts with low- and moderate-income households.
-Working with the makers of the TurboTax Free File Edition to reach more than a million tax filers over the past two tax seasons, Refund to Savings has found that simple interventions delivered at tax time can influence the saving-related decisions and actions of taxpayers.
-In the 2013 tax season, 11% of our participants said that they would be interested in opening a new retirement account at tax time.
-In our current experiment, we are working with the Treasury Department to test ways to implement the myRA at the tax-time golden moment and to increase savings for our low- and moderate-income participants.
+I launched the R2S initiative, a collaboration of the CSD, Duke University, and Intuit, with the goal of testing large-scale tax-time saving concepts with low- and moderate-income households.
+Working with the makers of the TurboTax Free File Edition to reach more than a million tax filers over the past two tax seasons, R2S has found that simple interventions delivered at tax time can influence the saving-related decisions and actions of taxpayers.36 In the 2013 tax season, 11% of our participants said that they would be interested in opening a new retirement account at tax time.37 In our current experiment, we are working with the U.S. Department of the Treasury to test ways to implement the myRA at the tax-time golden moment and to increase savings for our low- and moderate-income participants.

-&lt;sup>35 The Illinois Secure Choice Savings Program (2014).
+34 The Illinois Secure Choice Savings Program (2014).

-&lt;sup>36 Hoch & Loewenstein (1991); O'Donoghue, & Rabin (1999); Thaler & Sunstein (2008).
+35 Hoch & Loewenstein (1991); O'Donoghue, & Rabin (1999); Thaler & Sunstein (2008).

-Another golden moment for saving interventions revolves around leveraging touch points in the public education system.
-Setting good saving habits at this point can produce effects that last a lifetime.
-Child Development Accounts (CDAs), which are savings and investment accounts for long-term developmental goals, have been implemented in several contexts.
-Many CDA programs are built onto existing 529 college saving plans.
-For example, the Nevada College Kick Start Program automatically deposits \$50 into a 529 account for every public school kindergartner in the state and matches further contributions into the accounts by parents.
+Another golden moment for saving interventions revolves around leveraging touch points in the public education system, such as registration.
+Setting good saving habits early in a child's life can produce effects that last a lifetime.
+Child Development Accounts (CDAs), which are savings and investment accounts for long-term developmental goals, have been implemented in several contexts that could provide samples of golden moments.
+Many CDA programs are built onto existing 529 college saving plans and begin when a child is born or enrolled in kindergarten.
+For example, the Nevada College Kick Start Program automatically deposits \$50 into a 529 account for every public school kindergartner in the state and matches further contributions into the accounts by parents.38

 A third golden moment for saving is the commonly shared experience of starting a new job.
-When starting a new position, employees are often asked to make retirement savings decisions that have a major impact on their retirement preparedness later in life.
-Because people have a bias toward the status quo, those early decisions about retirement contributions are critically important.
-Much research has focused on increasing contributions to employer-sponsored 401(k) plans; however, several policy proposals have sought to take advantage of the employment channel even in the absence of a retirement plan.
-That is, the hiring process can be a golden moment to encourage new employees lacking bank accounts to open a new bank account and to set up direct deposit.
+When onboarding for a new position, employees are often asked to make retirement savings decisions that have a major impact on their retirement preparedness later in life.
+Because people have a bias toward the status quo, those early decisions about retirement contributions are critically important.39 Much research has focused on increasing contributions to employer-sponsored 401(k) plans,40 while other policy proposals seek to take advantage of the employment channel even in the absence of employer-sponsored retirement plans.41 Whatever the particular context, the hiring process can be a golden moment to encourage new employees lacking bank accounts to open a new bank account, set up direct deposit, and make other savings and retirement-related decisions.